 Be a Keyword Fanatic

-As an affiliate marketer, you'll get used to worrying about SEO (Search Engine Optimization).
-Getting ranked higher can spell plenty of strategic thinking on your part, even for something as simple as a social post.
-It's well worth it, in the end, to figure out what keywords work for your affiliate marketing strategy.
+As an affiliate marketer, you'll get used to worrying about SEO (search engine optimization).
+Getting ranked higher can require plenty of strategic thinking on your part, even for something as simple as a social post.
+In the end, it's well worth it to figure out what keywords work for your affiliate marketing strategy.

 Why the long content?
 It's a mistake to stuff keywords into your writing and expect great results.
 Those long-tail keywords are pivotal, but they're noticeable when used repetitively throughout the text, especially without value.
 Nobody wants to stumble through chunky content.

 Bad: Need to fix broken lenses?
 Many people use The Affiliate Product 2000 to fix broken lenses because to fix broken lenses, you need a great product.
 The Affiliate Product 2000 will fix broken lenses without all the hassle!

 Good: It can cost a fortune to maintain your glasses properly.
 The Affiliate Product 2000 is the go-to solution to fix broken lenses without the need for a second mortgage.
 We wanted to give our customers a way to extend the life of their glasses in a way that didn't break wallets in half or take years of saving.

 To be thorough, we tested our product against thirty others that claimed to fix broken lenses at a low cost.
 Across countless metrics, we beat out the competition at half the price!

 In the example above, the longer content used fewer keywords, but in a way that was less clunky to read.
 Many WordPress plugins will help you find the best longtail keywords, and many SEO tools allow for strategic research.